tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_3.md

 Rose: "Let’s get back to the cabin.
 We’ll check the radio and go from there."

 And with that they headed back towards the cabin.
-A terrible, final mistake.
+A final, terrible mistake.

 *